Investment information

 I’m approaching retirement.
 How do I stop my pension pot from being automatically invested in the glidepath?

-You’re able to self-select and choose alternative investment options at any time via your Online Account or you can contact …
+You’re able to self-select and choose alternative investment options at any time via your account or you can contact us …

 I’ve just received my yearly statement and it’s lower than last year’s – why is this?